 3. Discover it Secured Credit Card

 The Discover it Secured Credit Card offers rewards, which is uncommon for secured products.
-Benefits include:
+Benefits include cashback rewards, reporting to all three bureaus, and an automatic account review after several months.

 4. Petal 2 Visa credit card